A cactus represents endurance.

 I specialize in creating engaging solutions to solve real world problems while designing beautiful applications that make the lives of users easier.
 Here is a list of recent prototypes.

 Easily my favorite part of experience design.
 I use whiteboards, post-it notes, Livescribe Smartpen and grid paper to detail, examine, explore and record project specifications.
-Working remotely for 8 years, I've used a webcam to share the whiteboard so we're all invested in this crucial process.
+Working remotely for 8 years, I've occasionally used a webcam to share the whiteboard so stakeholders feel invested in this crucial process.

 Created with Balsamiq to deliver use-case scenario wireframes for approval by stakeholders.
 Balsamiq creates interactive pdf's to portray a realistic experience without distracting graphic details.
 Depending on complexity, it is sometimes more effective to skip this and go right to the next two steps.